fimbullinter/wotan/packages/wotan/README.md

-wotan '**/*.ts' -e '**/*.d.ts' -e 'node_modules/**' # lint all typescript files excluding declaration files, also excludes node_modules just to be sure wotan -p . # lint the whole project configured by ./tsconfig.json, with type information, excludes node_modules by default wotan -p . 'src/**' # lint all files in src directory that are included in the project with type information wotan -m @fimbul/heimdall # enables TSLint rules and formatters to be used. for more information, see @fimbul/heimdall
+wotan '**/*.ts' -e '**/*.d.ts' -e 'node_modules/**' # lint all typescript files excluding declaration files, also excludes node_modules just to be sure wotan -p . # lint the whole project configured by ./tsconfig.json, with type information, excludes node_modules by default wotan -p . 'src/**' # lint all files in src directory that are included in the project with type information wotan -p src -p test # lint all files in project 'src' and all files in project 'test' wotan -p . -r # lint the whole project configured by ./tsconfig.json all all of its project references wotan -m @fimbul/heimdall # enables TSLint rules and formatters to be used. for more information, see @fimbul/heimdall
 ```